J-sephB-lt-n/plotly-dash-dashboard-template/README.md

 Known issues not yet fixed:

+- The popup saying that the data has been fetched from the database does not wait for the database call to finish before appearing

 - Plots on small screens are being cropped on Firefox browser (this is to do with the Firefox implementation of the `zoom` CSS property)

 - The dashboard does not look good yet on very large screens (there is wasted space)